KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/README.md

 - German readers: Wähle die entsprechende Gliederung für deine bevorzugte Tiefe.

 All editions are kept in sync and updated as the work evolves.
 Feedback and collaboration are welcome!

-## About This Work

-This project synthesizes scientific evidence, spiritual insight, and practical guidance.
-It is a public invitation to collaborate, contemplate, and remember—offered in the spirit of service and unity.

-Feedback is especially welcome from those aligned with the Codex Universalis and the work of Robert Edward Grant.

 #### Foreword — The Pause Before the Path
 - [Foreword](./foreword.md)